pulumi/examples/kubernetes-ts-s3-rollout/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Kubernetes: Triggering a rollout of an app by changing data in S3
+# App Rollout via Data Change in Amazon S3

 This example is similar in principle to the [`ConfigMap`-based rollout example][rollout], except a rollout is triggered any time the data in S3 changes.